Yes that’s right a weed in the dinner 🙂 I’ve tried it before so I know it’s ok, a bit hairy at times but ok!

 Hogweed is part of the same family (celery) as hemlock WHICH IS POISONOUS.
 This could be a problem but luckily hogweed is one of the plants in that family which looks least similar to hemlock so making it a safe choice if you pay attention.

 Good job I can tell the difference because this mistake could actually be fatal – scary!
-I probably wouldn’t forage and eat this without checking with Flint first.
+I probably wouldn’t forage and eat this without checking with Adam first.

 We collected a decent handful and headed home